bharath-ts09/Prompting/README.md

 **Response**
 Antibiotics work by targeting unique bacterial structures and processes, such as cell wall formation, protein synthesis, DNA/RNA replication, and essential metabolic pathways, minimizing harm to human cells.

+****Explanation****

+**Objective**
+Explain Zero shot prompting to a small kid

+**Prompt**
+Explain Zero shot prompting as you are explaining to a 10 year old

+**Response**
+Okay, imagine you’re asking me a question about something I’ve never been told before, like, “What’s the capital of Mars?”
+Even though I’ve never been taught about Mars’ capital, I try my best to guess the answer using what I already know.
+That’s kind of like zero-shot prompting — when you ask me to do something without giving me any examples first, and I figure it out based on what I’ve learned!